chenyuanTKCY/KDSelectorAlgorithm/README.md

 #### Data Preprocessing

 Our models have been implemented to work with fixed-size inputs.
 Thus, before running any models, we first divide every time series in the TSB benchmark into windows.

-Note that you can add your own time series here and divide them into windows, but make sure to follow the same format.
+Note that you can add your own time series here and divide them into windows, but make sure to follow the same format.All the commands provided in this repository use a subsequence length of 128 as an example.
+However, you can modify this to suit your specific needs by selecting window sizes between 64, 128, 256, 512, 1024, and 2048.

 To produce a windowed dataset, run the following command: